Our vision is based on understanding

 Our vision is a world where all horses and their human partners interact through mutual trust, respect, and clear communication, leading to fulfilling and balanced relationships.

-The success of Silent Voices Rescue is fundamentally grounded in our deep and intuitive understanding of the equine mind and the resulting rescue and rehabilitation work we are able to provide.
+The success of Silent Voices Rescue has been fundamentally grounded in our deep and intuitive understanding of the equine mind and the resulting rescue and rehabilitation work we have been able to provide.

 Many horses arriving at our barn have suffered from a variety of trauma conditions.